joemisika/WP-Theme-Starter/readme.txt

 --package.json
 --style.css

+NOTE: remember to ignore the node modules folder in your git files as this is a very large folder with lots of different components.
+Create a .gitignore and add the following:

+node_modules
+.DS_Store

+I am on a Mac and it create .DS_Store folders in every folder, so just ignore it if you are on Linux or Windows.
+Save, Commit and push it to your environment.

 In style.scss we then do an import of the bootstrap plus font-awesome sass files - they are already included in the node_modules folder, if they are not then just run:

 $ npm install bootstrap-sass font-awesome --save-dev